Home / Products / Features / Bayesian multilevel models

 Multilevel models are regression models that incorporate group-specific effects.
 Groups may represent different levels of hierarchy such as hospitals, doctors nested within hospitals, and patients nested within doctors nested within hospitals.
 Group-specific effects are assumed to vary randomly across groups according to some a priori distribution, commonly a normal distribution.
 This assumption makes multilevel models natural candidates for Bayesian analysis.
 Bayesian multilevel models additionally assume that other model parameters such as regression coefficients and variance components—variances of group-specific effects—are also random.

-You can fit Bayesian multilevel models in Stata and you can do this easily—just prefix your multilevel command with bayes:
+You can easily fit Bayesian multilevel models in Stata—just prefix your multilevel command with bayes:

 . bayes: mixed y x1 x2 || id: